ananyamalik/ananyamalik.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Hi My name is Ananya Malik and I am an applicant for CS and Information Science PhD in the 2024 cycle.
-Welcome to my page!

 **About me**

 I am currently working at [Amazon.com](https://www.amazon.com/) as an SDE.
 I was a student researcher at Georgia Institute of Technology affiliated to the [CLAWS Lab](https://faculty.cc.gatech.edu/~srijan/).In 2022 I graduated with an MS in Computer Science from Georgia Tech.